 Mother’s Day – 12th – Considered the mother of all Thai people, Queen Sirikit’s birthday is also observed as the country’s Mother’s Day and is a Thai national holiday (schools and government buildings are closed).

 Wan Ok Pansa – 1st day of waning moon of 11th lunar month – Marking the end of the Buddhist rains retreat, Wan Ok Pansa is more colourfully celebrated in the eastern part of the country but many people in Chiang Mai will make trips to the temple to mark the day.

 Loi Krathong/Yi Peng – The full moon of the 12th lunar month – For three days surrounding the full moon, Thailand celebrates the end of the rainy season by thanking the spirits of the river during Loi Krathong.
 The celebration, filled with magical glowing lanterns, intricate flower floats and lots of fireworks, is especially popular and picturesque in the north, where it’s called Yi Peng in the local dialect.
-The full moon of Loy Krathong 2018 will be on November 24, but official dates have not yet been released by the Thailand Tourism Authority.
+The full moon of Loy Krathong 2018 will be on November 24.
+Loi Krathong 2019 will fall around November 13.

 The King’s Birthday/Father’s Day – 5th – As with the Queen’s birthday, the King’s birthday on December 5th is also the country’s Father’s Day and a national holiday.